 I-912, Request for Fee Waiver

-- You cannot file online if you are requesting a fee waiver.
-You will need to file paper versions of the fee waiver request and the form for which you are requesting a fee waiver.
+You cannot file online if you are requesting a fee waiver.
+You must file paper versions of Form I-912 and the form for which you are requesting a fee waiver.

 - If you submit documentation containing information in a foreign language, you must include a full English translation.
-The translator must sign a certification that the English language translation is complete and accurate, and that he or she is competent to translate from the foreign language into English.
+The translator must sign a certification that the English language translation is complete and accurate, and that they are competent to translate from the foreign language into English.

 - Please read our Additional Information on Filing a Fee Waiver page.

-Below is a list of applications and petitions USCIS will consider for a fee waiver and the conditions that you must meet to be eligible for a fee waiver.
-Under current fee waiver regulations, USCIS may only approve fee waivers for certain forms or certain types of requests on a form.
+Under current fee waiver regulations, we may only approve fee waivers for certain forms or certain types of requests on a form.

-You may file this form to request a fee waiver for any of the following benefit requests or services:
+You may file Form I-912 to request a fee waiver for any of the following benefit requests or services:

-- Biometric services fee, except for the biometric services fee required for a provisional unlawful presence waiver application (Form I-601A) filed under 8 CFR 212.7(e);
+- Biometric services fee, except for the biometric services fee required for Form I-601A, Application for Provisional Unlawful Presence Waiver, filed under 8 CFR 212.7(e);

 - Form I-90, Application to Replace Permanent Resident Card;

-- Form I-131, Application for Travel Document, but only if you are applying for humanitarian parole;
+- Form I-131, Application for Travel Document, if you are applying for humanitarian parole;

 - Form I-191, Application for Advance Permission to Return to Unrelinquished Domicile;